cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 ---
 layout: false
 # What I used (2016) to do for work?
-## Carles
 - C++/Qt software engineer at Mendeley
-- Some Python (scripts at work, evenings and weekends, Python Code Dojos, etc.)
+- Some Python (scripts at work, evenings and weekends, London Python Code Dojos, etc.)
 - Using GNU/Linux for a long time
-- Long time ago: system administrator / network administrator --
+- Long time ago: system administrator / network administrator

-## Jen
-- Worked for 3.5 years at the British Antarctic Survey (BAS) as a data manager
-- Now works for the Swiss Polar Institute, following up on the data management of ACE
-- More into wildlife and science (especially birds) than programming
 ---
-# What were our roles on the ship?
+# What were the data management + IT roles on the ship?
 As a team we:
 - managed the data of all 22 science projects
  - set up the data management recording system (Django);